 Collyhurst and Moston Amateur Boxing Club has a 100-year tradition of providing a space where people can go to train, learn new skills, make friends and provide a positive outlet, helping to create a positive identity for a number of local young people.

-With Scott Quigg, the current WBA World Super Bantamweight Champion as one of their former pupils, it’s hardly surprising that Collyhurst and Moston ABC was voted North West Boxing Club of the Year last year.
+With Scott Quigg, the current WBA World Super Bantamweight Champion as one of their former pupils, it’s hardly surprising that Collyhurst and Moston ABC was voted North West Boxing Club of the Year in 2015.
 As well as boxing training, they are increasingly running a number of youth work, informal education and arts projects.

 The club is run by Tommy McDonagh, a person so active in his community that he has recently become one of Forever Manchester’s Community Ambassadors.
 Tommy says: “We are doing well in the area.
 It’s about boxing, but it is also about getting kids off the street and putting them on the right path.”